0Fox05/Sorting_Pizza_Party/README.md

 # Cheezy_Savoround
-Sorting Pizza Party is a fun sorting game where players organize pizza into the correct place.
+Cheezy Savoround is a fun sorting game where players organize pizza into the correct place.
 The game helps improve logical thinking and skills through colorful visuals and engaging gameplay.
 ## Features
 - Drag and drop gameplay
 - Colorful graphics